Arnold-n/P1P2MQTT/README.md

 **Summary**

+Daikin (hybrid) heat pump systems are usually controlled by a room thermostat (or other controller) over a 2-wire interface, called P1/2.
+This project provides a design and software to monitor (and, for some devices (see below), set certain parameters in the room thermostat of) the Daikin system (on/off, certain temperature settings, heating/cooling setting, silent mode on/off, etc).

+**New design**

+A new PCB is under development, which is based on the MAX22088, an ATmega328P, and an ESP8266, which provides all necessary functionality (no Arduino needed any more).
+It aims:
+-to monitor and allow control of the Daikin heat pump via the P1/P2 bus, -to function as "auxiliary controller" to the main thermostat.
+Depending on your model it may be possible to switch the heat pump on or off or to set certain parameters.
+In my system I can switch the heat pump on/off, boiler on/of, or control the temperature settings, -to communicate via MQTT over WiFi,
+-to be OTA upgradable (or if that fails, via a connector), -the electronics is powered entirely by the P1/P2 bus, no external power supply is needed, and -it fits nicely in a small enclosure.
+A prototype version is currently being tested.
+If you are interested, please let me know so I know how much interest there might be.

+With communication over MQTT, integration with grafana, OpenHab, Home Assistant, and many other should be possible.

+**Which Daikin systems are supported?**

+There is a large variation in the P1/P2 logical protocol implementation of various Daikin systems.
+My system is a Daikin hybrid EHYHBX08AAV3 which is supported.
+Monitoring the P1/P2 bus on other systems should always be possible, but interpretation of the raw data may require further reverse engineering.
+It is currenly assumed that various Daikin Altherma Hybrid and Daikin Altherma LT models are reasonably similar that they may be supported by changing the parameters used to control certain functions and/or by changing the code which interprets the received data and encodes it into MQTT parameter values.

+**No liability, no warranty**

+Any use is entirely at your own risk (GPL sections 11 and 12 apply).

+**Is it safe?**

+There is always a risk when you write to the bus based on reverse engineering and assumptions that unexpected things happen or break.
+Reading without writing should be safe though.
+My system has been running continuously in controller mode (writing and reading) for 3 years now.
+Still, use is entirely at your own risk.

+It is advised to connect/disconnect devices to the P1/P2 bus only if the power of all connected devices is switched off.
+Some Daikin manuals warn that device settings should not be changed too often, because of wear in the solid state memory in their devices - one of their manuals states a maximum of 7000 setting changes per year - without indicating the expected life time of their product.
+Don't change settings too often.

+**Programs in this repo**

-The P1P2Monitor program and the P1P2Serial library read and write raw data packets on Daikin P1/P2 two-wire interface, and similar interfaces, using an Arduino Uno and a P1P2Serial shield.
+The P1P2Monitor program and the P1P2Serial library read and write raw data packets on Daikin P1/P2 two-wire interface, and similar (home bus system/Echonet)  interfaces from other manufacturers, using an Arduino Uno and a P1P2Serial shield.
 There is preliminary support for some Daikin P1/P2 based devices for parameter interpretation, json, and mqtt.
-WiFi can be added using an additional ESP8266.
 Preliminary support to switch basic functions (DHW, heating/cooling) on/off is confirmed to work on 3 specific models.
-Automatic counter requests (for monitoring electricity consumed) is supported.

-**No liability, no warranty**

-Any use is at your own risk (GPL sections 11 and 12 apply).
+WiFi can be added using an additional ESP8266 running the P1P2-bridge-esp8266 program.

+Data logged (always useful to log all raw data to check for bus collisions, or an issues) can be analysed using P1P2Convert on any Linux system, enabling further reverse engineering.

+**Daikin counters for energy consumption and production**

+The Daikin systems keep track of various counters for power consumption, energy production, and number of compressor starts and hours.
+Unfortunately these counters are not communicated over the bus unless explicitly asked for by the main room controller, which is done only if a user goes into the energy consumption menu.
+To ensure that these counters can be monitored, an option (COUNTERREPEATINGREQUEST) is implemented in P1P2Monitor to request these counters once per minute.

+If you happen to own a KLIC-DA device (a KNX-P1P2 interface), this also reports the Altherma energy counters but does not request counter updates.
+The P1P2Monitor program can be used to request these counters such that the KLIC-DA device is able to report the actual counters.
+Be careful though, the request of these counters is a violation of the protocol (the P1P2Monitor program "acts as" main controller which confuses the main controller - in my system this works fine, but carefully check the bus to see how your controller reacts).

 **P1P2Serial library and P1P2Monitor example application**